xp44mm/Notebook/F#/Programming with Objects.md

 type ControlEventHandler = delegate of int -> bool
 ```

 This is usually required only when using C code from F#, because some magic performed by the .NET Common Language Runtime lets you marshal a delegate value as a C function pointer.
 Chapter 18 will look at interoperating with C and COM.
-For example, here’s how you add a new handler to the Win32 Ctrl+C–handling API:
+For example, here's how you add a new handler to the Win32 Ctrl+C–handling API:

 ```F#
 open System.Runtime.InteropServices